 To calculate $m_R \times n_R$ sub-matrix $\bar{C}$ of matrix $C$, we multiply matrix $\bar{A}$ of size $m_R \times K$ with matrix $\bar{B}$ of size $K \times n_R$.
 If we would do this in naive manner using dot products, we would need to fetch $2K$ (=dot product) elements from RAM to calculate single element of $\bar{C}$ or $2K m_R n_R$ elements in total to calculate $\bar{C}$.
 There is, however, an alternative strategy that can reduce the number of fetched elements.

 We first load matrix $\bar{C}$ into SIMD (=YMM) registers (note that we can do this because both $n_R$ and $m_R$ are small).
 The subscript $R$ in $n_R$ and $m_R$ stands for “registers”.
-Then we iterate over $K$ and in each iteration we load 1 column of $\bar{A}$ and 1 row of $\bar{B}$ into YMM registers (again, note that both the row and the column vectors are small and fit in the registers).
+Then we iterate over $K$ and in each iteration we load 1 column of $\bar{A}$ and 1 row of $\bar{B}$ into YMM registers (again, note that both the row and the column vectors are small and can be stored in the registers).
 Finally, we perform matrix multiplication between the column and the row vectors to update the matrix $\bar{C}$.
 After $K$ iterations (=rank-1 updates), the matrix $\bar{C}$ is fully computed.

 Example of matrix multiplication between a column and a row vector.
 Each column of the resulting matrix is computed by multiplying vector $\mathbf{u}$ with scalar element of the row vector.

-- Load column vector of matrix $\bar{A}$
+2. Load column vector of matrix $\bar{A}$

-- Load n-th scalar element of row vector of $\bar{B}$, broadcast it to a vector and place into single YMM register.
+4. Load n-th scalar element of row vector of $\bar{B}$, broadcast it to a vector and place into single YMM register.

-- Update n-th column of $\bar{C}$ via fused matrix multiply
+5. Update n-th column of $\bar{C}$ via fused matrix multiply

 The last thing we need to discuss before implementing the kernel in C is how to choose the kernel size = $m_R$ and $n_R$.
 CPUs that support AVX instructions have 16 YMM registers.
 From our previous observations, we know that we need $n_R m_R / 8$ registers to store the matrix $\bar{C}$, $m_R/8$ registers to store the column vector of $\bar{A}$ and 1 register for the broadcasted vector of $\bar{B}$.
 We want $m_R, n_R$ as large as possible and satisfying the following conditions